China reach in focus at U.S.- Philippine security talks

 “That’s a violation of our constitution,” he said.

-Philippine foreign and defence officials, however, will use the Washington talks to try to get U.S. backing on its position in the South China Sea, invoking freedom of navigation.
+Philippine foreign and defense officials, however, will use the Washington talks to try to get U.S. backing on its position in the South China Sea, invoking freedom of navigation.

 “I think we would want all nations, including the U.S., to make a judgment as to what is happening there (in the South China Sea) and what the implications are to their own security,” Foreign Affairs Secretary Albert del Rosario has said.